Nicole Kidman, Brie Larson Explain Their Unusual Reactions At The 2017 Oscars

 Actresses Nicole Kidman and Brie Larson displayed some unusual behavior on the night of the 2017 Oscars.
 While one clapped ridiculously, the other hardly clapped.
 Their reactions were captured on camera during the televised event.
 Now both ladies are addressing their reactions and what they meant by them.

 First up, Nicole Kidman is explaining her strange clapping at the Oscars.
-The actress was seen on camera attempting to clap and most viewers on social media took note.
+The actress was seen on camera attempting to clap, and most viewers on social media took note.
 Of course, Kidman’s reaction was turned into an animated GIF or internet meme, reports CNN.

 Why does Nicole Kidman clap like The Grinch?! pic.twitter.com/dhzN7Og8xC